surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 In the end it's just a set of data and Surge XT doesn't care how it was generated, all that matters is how it sounds.

-The Wavetable oscillator has some interesting sonic characteristics.
+The wave-table oscillator has some interesting sonic characteristics.
 It outputs the waveform in a stair-stepped fashion, making no attempts to 'smooth the steps' in the process, but does so in a manner that is completely band-limited.
 This makes it similar in sound to 1980s era